rileyhales/river-route/docs/tutorials/advanced-tutorial.md

 3. `runoff_file`: a string with the path to the runoff file used to produce this output.

 As an example, you might want to write the output DataFrame to a Parquet file instead.

+!!!
+Warning
+    Your function ***must*** accept all 3 arguments in the order given, even if you do not use them all in your code.

 ```python title="Write Routed Flows to Parquet"
 import pandas as pd